- Draft -

 There’s no game engine that fits every single person!

-For software engineers, not being able to drill down into the code doesn’t help with learning.
+For software engineers, not being able to drill down into the code base doesn’t help with learning.

-And learning an game engine’s IDE is of no benefit compared to learning a toolchain, which is commonly used to develop software for every hardware device!
+And learning an game engine’s IDE is of little benefit compared to learning a toolchain, which is commonly used to develop software for every hardware device!

 I got my Net Yaroze welcome letter in March 1999, admittedly late but it still was a valuable experience for me nonetheless.